 I am Professor of Biological Psychiatry at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London, and my work focuses on the interplay between genetic, biopsychosocial and environmental factors in healthy development and in the development of eating disorders and comorbid mental illness.
+I am also Deupty Lead of the Eating Disorders and Obesity Theme at the NIHR Maudsley Biomedical Research Centre.

 I undertook a PhD at the University of Paris VII, studying the fundamental bases of oncogenesis, investigating molecular mechanisms of growth inhibition in tumorigenic T-lymphocytes, followed by postdoctoral positions in Switzerland (University of Basel, with a EMBO postdoctoral research fellowship) and Germany (German Cancer Research Centre, Heidelberg and Institute for Tumour Biology and Experimental Therapy, in Frankfurt).
 When advances in the fields of neuroimaging had reached the stage where measuring changes of the brain in vivo had become a reality, I moved my career from the genetic bases of cancer to investigate the impact of genes on the human brain and behaviour.
 I became a member of academic staff at the IoPPN and was promoted to Professor in 2021.